finbourne/luminesce-sdk-csharp/sdk/docs/MultiQueryExecutionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<MultiQueryExecutionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<MultiQueryExecutionApi>();
             var type = Instrument;  // MultiQueryDefinitionType | An enum value defining the set of statements being executed var body = Apple;  // string | A \"search\" value (e.g. 'Apple' on an instrument search, a `Finbourne.Filtering` expression of Insights, etc.)  In the cases where \"Nothing\" is valid for a `Finbourne.Filtering` expression, pass `True`.